 How do you meet the social needs and interests of the residents?

-We believe that assisted living consists of much more than simply keeping a resident and the environment clean and dispensing their medications.
-As a result, we have a full time Activity Liaison and eight activity professionals to facilitate a variety of social activities.
+We believe that assisted living consists of much more than simply keeping a resident and their home clean, and dispensing medications.
+As a result, we have a full time Engagement Liaison and multiple Engagement professionals dedicated to facilitating a variety of social and recreational activities.

 Our three tiered program consists of:

-- Home based activities conducted by outside groups: (Examples: various musical entertainment, Active Minds program, visits by local school and youth groups, magicians and other performers, religious institution representative visits, etc.)
+- Home based Engagement conducted by outside groups: (Examples: various musical entertainment, Active Minds program, visits by local school and youth groups, magicians and other performers, religious institution representative visits, etc.)

-- Community based outings: (Examples: various museum trips, Ocean Journey, Zoo, Wild Life Experience, sight seeing van tours, lunch outings, sporting events, senior specific enrichment events, Botanical Gardens, IMAX, concerts, etc.).
+- Community based outings: (Examples: museum trips, Ocean Journey, Zoo, Wild Life Experience, sight seeing van tours, lunch outings, sporting events, senior specific enrichment events, Botanical Gardens, movies/IMAX, concerts, etc.).

 What do you do if my family member’s mobility is compromised creating a risk for falling?